spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 You can also override existing components within Deck, so long as they have an `Overridable` annotation or are registered as an overridable component.
-In this use case you would define your replacement component, then leverage the `initialize` method of your plugin object to override the component when it is loaded.
+In this use case, you define your replacement component and then leverage the `initialize` method of your plugin object to override the component when it is loaded.

-For example, if you want to remove the ability to modify Application configuration in Deck, you would define a component like this:
+For example, if you want to remove the ability to modify Application configuration in Deck, you define a component like this:

 ```javascript
 import React from 'react';